7 Free Bikepacking Routes in the USA (Water/Campsites Included)

 • 🏕️ Camping: Dispersed camping on Coronado National Forest sections

 The honest watch-out: Heat moves in fast after mid-April.
 I’ve seen riders underestimate a warm morning and get into real trouble by early afternoon.
-Start early, carry 4+ liters in warm conditions, and don’t skip Molino Basin even if you feel fine at mile 20.
+Start early and don’t skip Molino Basin even if you feel fine at mile 20.

 Before you go: Call the Coronado National Forest Santa Catalina Ranger District to confirm the Molino Basin spigot is operational — it occasionally gets shut off for maintenance with no online notice.